 In 2010 she came across theatre improvisation at the association ‘Cambiscena’ in Padua and soon she starts teaching body music for improv theatre (Uk, Italy, Sweden).

 For years she collaborated with educational institutions (from infant schools to universities) on music and music therapy projects in Italy, Spain and the UK.
 Since 2013 she has held workshops and courses on body percussion and circle singing.
 These focus on music therapy, teaching and performance.
-In 2014, she moved to Alicante, Spain to coordinate a music project at an infant school ‘Trazos y Rayajos’, whilst attending a Research Masters at the Faculty of Education at the University of Alicante.
+In 2014, she moved to Alicante, Spain to coordinate a music project at an infant school ‘Trazos y Rayajos’.

 She currently lives in London where she mainly works in research and music therapy.
-In 2016 she starts the collaboration with Creative Futures and the University College London for various research projects (one related to music for deaf students and the other for the development of the executive functions through music during early childhood).
-For Creative Futures she recently collaborated in the writing of the toolkit “Sounding Out – Music with deaf students”, available online for free for teachers and music educators, describing the experiences and activities carried out during the three years of research with deaf students.
+In 2016 she starts the collaboration with Creative Futures and the University College London for various research projects.
+For Creative Futures she recently collaborated in the writing of the toolkit “Sounding Out – Music with deaf students” describing the experiences and activities carried out during the three years of research with deaf students.
 She is part of the research group Music and Cognition.

 In 2018 she founded Highbury Park Music (for music and music therapy with children, teenagers and adults) and London Circle Music (body music and circle-singing events for adults).